xhorac19/inventor-http-header-validator/docs/deployment.md

 inlined.
 To change generation behaviour, edit `.claude/commands/generate-ruleset.md` directly.
 Changes take effect in the next Claude Code session (no restart required within the same session if the file is reloaded).

-The file `docs/prompts.md` is a companion document containing the same constraints formatted for use with external LLMs outside Claude Code.